krattai/AEBL/README.md

 AEBL Mobile Media Player, changing how we consume media.

 AEBL is foremost a mobile media distribution and playback framework.
-It was created to be the core technology that is used in a television ad insertion and digital sign, and further development has opened up many more applications.
+It was originally created to be a core CDN for use in an ad insertion and digital sign, now defunct.
+Further development has opened up many more applications.
 It currently is designed to run on a raspberry Pi, although it is being ported to other systems.

 The AEBL blog is located here: http://aeblm2.blogspot.ca/